Ta'ayush: Specific cases

+Participation

+One-third of Ta'ayush's participants has historically comprised Palestinian citizens of Israel.
+A disproportionate number of participants are or were scholars and professors.

-Political position
+Political positions

 Ta'ayush has been described as belonging to the radical left.
-The organization's activities, which, like Machsom Watch, Yesh Gvul and Women in Black are focused on specific issues, rather than an inclusive approach embracing all problems, are ignored by the Israeli mainstream but find support among Arab Palestinian parties and the extreme left.
-Ta'ayush has no ideology (attempts to form a constitution failed) and its members restrict their work to concrete activities of solidarity.
-Ta'ayush has a pacifist agenda, being opposed to both the Israeli occupation and Palestinian movements that employ violent forms of resistance.
-It openly opposes the measures taken by the state of Israel in the Occupied Territories, policies that lead to 'isolation, poor medical care, house arrest, the destruction of educational institutions, and a lack of water and food for Palestinians'.
-Ta'ayush activists underwrite civil disobedience, support a Two State Solution, and routinely break the law as they consider government's decision to be illegal according to international law and therefore illegitimate.
+Members do not tend to identify with the Israeli left or Zionism.
+The organization's activities, which, like Machsom Watch, Yesh Gvul and Women in Black are focused on specific issues, rather than an inclusive approach embracing all problems, are ignored or ridiculed by the Israeli mainstream but find support among Arab Palestinian parties and the extreme left.
+Ta'ayush has no formal ideological criteria for involvement (attempts to form a constitution failed) and its members restrict their work to concrete activities of solidarity.
+As the organization evolved, the contemporary generation of activists has long tended to hold a similar socio-historical understanding of the history of the conflict.
+Members do not believe that the 1967 Occupied Palestinian Territories are the "original sin" in the history of Israeli violence against Palestinians.
+They trace the origins of the system of domination to the establishment of a colonial settler society by self-proclaimed Zionist settlers.
+They hold the Israeli government and its predecessor institutions as responsible for the colonization, dispossession, and ethnic cleansing of the Palestinians in 1948 and following.